DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * [Artisanetes 2 Liter Bladder](https://amzn.to/2GLAYz1)
 * Leather Glasses Strap
 * Black Diamond Carabiner - Not for climbing, but for attaching gear to other gear so I don't lose things
-* Purple Plastic Bin - Holds my gear in my room
-* Dumbledore Quote Book Bag - Perfect for carrying gear and a change of clothes to the climbing gym

 #### <a name="Bike"></a> Biking
 I already enjoyed biking for exercise and relaxation and wanted to be the kind of person who biked for transportation, so I went all in and got a possibly unnecessarily nice bike for myself around Christmas of the junior year of my undergraduate.
 I'm now the kind of person who bikes for transportation, and I love it.